Structure of Kerr black hole spacetimes in Weyl conformal gravity: Introduction

 For simplicity, we shall recast all our coordinates and parameters in terms of $\beta$ to give the dimensionless forms $t/\beta \rightarrow t$, $r/\beta \rightarrow r$, $\beta \gamma \rightarrow \gamma$, $\beta^2 \kappa \rightarrow \kappa$, and $a/\beta \rightarrow a$.
 This is, of course, equivalent to taking $\beta = 1$.

-We begin by introducing the equations governing the presence of ergosurfaces and horizons in section \ref{section:geometry}.
-Afterwards, we establish the means to determine the causal structure and nature of horizons and ergosurfaces in section \ref{section:causal}.
-The relevant equations for the extremal limits of CG Kerr spacetimes are derived in section \ref{section:extremal}.
-We then move on to establishing the general structure of CG Kerr spacetimes for $\kappa = 0$ along with elucidating the role of $\gamma$ in section \ref{section:parametric}.
-The effects of varying $\kappa$ and the spin $a$ are handled in sections \ref{section:kappa} and \ref{section:spin} respectively.
-We summarize our conclusions in section \ref{section:conclusions}.
+We begin, in section~\ref{section:geometry}, by introducing the equations governing the presence of ergosurfaces and horizons.
+Afterwards, in section~\ref{section:causal}, we establish the means to determine the causal structure and nature of horizons and ergosurfaces.
+The relevant equations for the extremal limits of CG Kerr spacetimes are derived in section~\ref{section:extremal}, and we also briefly explore the surface gravities and Hawking temperatures at these limits.
+We then move on, in section~\ref{section:parametric}, to establishing the general structure of CG Kerr spacetimes for $\kappa = 0$ along with elucidating the role of $\gamma$.
+The effects of varying $\kappa$ and the spin $a$ are handled in sections~\ref{section:kappa} and~\ref{section:spin} respectively.
+We summarize our conclusions in section~\ref{section:conclusions}.